znes/renpass/facades.rst

-Introduction
+Backgground
 =============

-Energy systems modelling requires versatile tools to model systems with different degree of accuarcy, detail and thus resulting model complexiy.
+Energy systems modelling requires versatile tools to model systems with different levels of accuracy and detail resulting in the complexiy of the model.
-For example for some countries the lack of data may force energy system analysts to apply simplistic approaches.
+For example, for some countries the lack of data may force energy system analysts to apply simplistic approaches.
+In other cases comprehensive interlinked models may be applied to analyse energy systems and future pathways.

+The Open Energy Modelling Framework is based on graph structure at the core.
-The framework provides a core based on the graph description and a strong optimization model generator to construct individual and suitable models.
+In addition it provides an optimization model generator to construct individual and suitable models.
+The internal logic, used terminology and software architecture is abstract and rahter designed for model developers and experienced modellers.

-Internally oemof uses abstract terms and own definitions based on an generic data model.
+Oemof users / developers can model energy systems by leveraging different degrees of freedom:

+1. Modelling based using existing classes
+2. Add own classes
+3. Add own constraints based on the underlying algebraic modelling library

-However, in some cases complexity of this internal logic and full functionality is neither necessary nor suitable for some model users.
-Therefore we provide facade classes that are provide an energy specific and reduced access to the underlying oemof functionality.
+However, in some cases complexity of this internal logic and full functionality is neither necessary nor suitable for model users.
+Therefore we provide so called facade classes that provide an energy specific and reduced access to the underlying oemof functionality.

-Currentlly we provide the following facades:
+Currently we provide the following facades:

 * Generator
 * Demand
 * Storage
+* Reservoir
 * Connection
 * Conversion
-* Hub
 * Bus
 * CHP

-Modelling energy systems based on these classes is straighfoward.
+Modelling energy systems based on these classes is straightforward.
 Parametrization of an energy system can either be done via python scripting or by using the datapackage structure described below.
+Datapackages can then easily be processed with the command line tool.

 Datapackage